MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ### Topology

-AOA works best on larger objects that have unique surfaces and asymmetric features.
+Azure Object Anchors works best on larger objects that have unique surfaces and asymmetric features.

 - Do not use symmetrical objects as this can cause confusion about the orientation of the object.